msbx5420-class/msbx5420-class.github.io/project.md

 * Please follow the rules to use cluster and create directories.
 Do not to make or use directories under entry directory when you upload large files; it will overload the disk size of master node.
 If the user directory is full, directories under entry directory will be migrated to `/mnt1/msbx5420_teams`. <u>If you have very large data files and have troubles of uploading them to the cluster, please let the instructor know to help you upload the data.</u>

-* Commands to access cluster and copy file from laptop/PC to cluster (make sure your `MSBX5420.pem` is inside your current directory with correct permission; `sudo chmod 600 MSBX5420.pem` on MacOS if necessary)
+* Commands to access cluster and copy file from laptop/PC to cluster (make sure your `MSBX5420.pem` is inside your current directory with correct permission; or `cd` to the directory where you have `MSBX5420.pem`; make sure it is under `C:/Users/username` on Windows or run `sudo chmod 600 MSBX5420.pem` on MacOS if necessary)

   ```bash
   #cluster 1